githubEdit

 • Evaluated on 10,000 historical Ethereum blocks

-Detailed Technical Analysis: For a comprehensive comparison of both approaches, read our study: Supra vs Monad: Towards the Best Parallel Execution of the Ethereum Virtual Machine
+Detailed Technical Analysis: For a comprehensive comparison of both approaches, read our study: Supra vs Monad: Towards the Best Parallel Execution of the Ethereum Virtual Machinearrow-up-right

 What is SupraBTM?

-SupraBTM is built on iBTM (Intelligent Block Transactional Memory), a parallel transaction execution framework inspired by BlockSTM and designed to bring scalable, concurrent execution to Ethereum-like environments.
+SupraBTM is built on iBTM (Intelligent Block Transactional Memory)arrow-up-right, a parallel transaction execution framework inspired by BlockSTM and designed to bring scalable, concurrent execution to Ethereum-like environments.

 It leverages Software Transactional Memory (STM) principles, conflict analysis, and adaptive scheduling to achieve high throughput while preserving safety and determinism.
 Supra's iBTM adapts STM principles to the EVM context, allowing parallel execution of Ethereum transactions.
 It integrates seamlessly into the RISE-PEVM framework, extending its architecture to support intelligent dependency resolution and adaptive conflict management.